SkywingsWang/COM396/README.md

 1. **Choosing this particular strategy**
 We believe that well-diversified strategy holds more chance to maintain profits and has higher ability to resist the risk.
 Therefore, our final strategy contains 3 types of methodology to ensure the diversity:
    1. **3-factors Mean reversion for short-term**
    Capture profit in fluctuation, however bear a loss when there is a clear trend

+   2. **Momentum for relatively long-term**
+   Get benefit when there is a clear trend (like part 3 data)

+   4. **Donchian channel for speculation (or one day holding) **
+   Speculation holds a chance to make a huge profit but has higher risk.

 ### Section 2.2 Justification of the choice of position size and other key elements of the strategy
 ### Section 2.3 Comparison of the final strategy with alternatives